✅ Hot stamping clichés: what they are and how they are produced

 ➡️Production with BETA and GAMMA machines

-The BETA 65/45 and GAMMA CNC machines are ideal for engraving brass dies with precision and reliability.
+The BETA 65/45 and GAMMA CNC machines are ideal for engraving brass clichés with precision and reliability.

-- BETA 65/45: Compact, precise, and widely used among die manufacturers.
-Excellent for small batches.
+- BETA 65/45: compact, precise and very popular among cliché producers.
+Also excellent for small batches.

-- GAMMA: Suited for larger, high-volume production.
-Maintains high precision even on larger formats.
+- GAMMA: suitable for larger and serial productions.
+High precision even on large formats.

-Both support CAD/CAM systems and deliver clean, deep, and repeatable engravings.
+Both support CAD/CAM systems and deep, clean and repeatable engraving.

-➡️Who chooses our machines to produce their dies
+➡️Who chooses our machines to produce their clichés

-Many of our customers, especially those who purchase the BETA 65/45, manufacture hot stamping dies.
-This has allowed us to optimize configurations and technical support for this industry.
+Many of our customers, in particular those who purchase the BETA 65/45, produce clichés for hot stamping.
+This has allowed us to optimize configurations and technical support for this sector.